totrannhauyen/Data-Analyst-Portfolio-Projects/README.md

 Some important insights discovered from the analysis:

-- Cars account for the highest number of casualties
+- Cars account for the highest number of casualties.
-- Most accidents occur on single carriageway roads
+- Most accidents occur on single carriageway roads.
-- Urban areas have significantly higher casualty counts than rural areas
+- Urban areas have significantly higher casualty counts than rural areas.
-- Daytime accidents are more common than nighttime accidents
+- Daytime accidents are more common than nighttime accidents.
-- Dry road conditions account for the majority of reported casualties
+- Dry road conditions account for the majority of reported casualties.

 ---